5 min read

 Note: Since publishing both Google and Bing have removed the ability to ignore parameters when crawling via their webmaster/search console tools.
 See using robots.txt to instruct search engines to ignore query string parameters

-To ensure that search bots crawl your site efficiently you can configure search bots to ignore specific query parameters, you can use the following methods:
+To help search bots crawl your site efficiently, you can configure them to ignore specific query parameters.
+Use these methods:

 Configuring Bing Webmaster Tools